diamondbucket/chess_bot_that_mimics_specific_players_by_training/Readme.md

+I would like to thank the content creator "giuse" in helping me build the bot , His youtube video gave me insights on how to do this

 **PHASE-1**

 here in this file am going to document each and every step that i did to code the chess bot that will probably play like me when i finish this process.